voidVisual/taskdollar/README.md

 4. Push to branch (`git push origin feature/AmazingFeature`)
 5. Open Pull Request

-## 📝 License
+## License

 This project is open source and available under the MIT License - see LICENSE file for details.

-## 👤 Author

-[Your Name/Organization]

----

-## 📞 Support
+## Support

 For issues, questions, or suggestions:
-- 📖 Check documentation first
+- Check documentation first
-- 🐛 Search existing GitHub Issues
+- Search existing GitHub Issues
-- ❓ Create new issue with detailed description
+- Create new issue with detailed description
-- 💬 Check troubleshooting section in DEPLOYMENT_GUIDE.md
+- Check troubleshooting section in DEPLOYMENT_GUIDE.md

 ## 🎉 Acknowledgments